nikolaussucher/biology-text/docs/sensation.md

 Visual, olfactive, "sapictive" (the perception of tastes), trigeminal (hot, cool), mechanical, all contribute to the perception of taste.
 Of these, transient receptor potential cation channel subfamily V member 1 (TRPV1) vanilloid receptors are responsible for the perception of heat from some molecules such as capsaicin, and a CMR1 receptor is responsible for the perception of cold from molecules such as menthol, eucalyptol, and icilin.

-The tongue can also feel other sensations not generally included in the basic tastes.
-These are largely detected by the somatosensory system.
-In humans, the sense of taste is conveyed via three of the twelve cranial nerves.
-The facial nerve (VII) carries taste sensations from the anterior two thirds of the tongue, the glossopharyngeal nerve (IX) carries taste sensations from the posterior one third of the tongue while a branch of the vagus nerve (X) carries some taste sensations from the back of the oral cavity.

-The trigeminal nerve (cranial nerve V) provides information concerning the general texture of food as well as the taste-related sensations of peppery or hot (from spices).

-The glossopharyngeal nerve innervates a third of the tongue including the circumvallate papillae.
-The facial nerve innervates the other two thirds of the tongue and the cheek via the chorda tympani.

-The pterygopalatine ganglia are ganglia (one on each side) of the soft palate.
-The greater petrosal, lesser palatine and zygomatic nerves all synapse here.
-The greater petrosal, carries soft palate taste signals to the facial nerve.
-The lesser palatine sends signals to the nasal cavity; which is why spicy foods cause nasal drip.
-The zygomatic sends signals to the lacrimal nerve that activate the lacrimal gland; which is the reason that spicy foods can cause tears.
-Both the lesser palatine and the zygomatic are maxillary nerves (from the trigeminal nerve).

-The special visceral afferents of the vagus nerve carry taste from the epiglottal region of the tongue.

-The lingual nerve (trigeminal, not shown in diagram) is deeply interconnected with chorda tympani in that it provides all other sensory info from the ⅔ of the tongue.
-This info is processed separately (nearby) in rostal lateral subdivision of nucleus of the solitary tract (NST).

-NST receives input from the amygdala (regulates oculomotor nuclei output), bed nuclei of stria terminalis, hypothalamus, and prefrontal cortex.
-NST is the topographical map that processes gustatory and sensory (temp, texture, etc.) info.

-Reticular formation (includes Raphe nuclei responsible for serotonin production) is signaled to release serotonin during and after a meal to suppress appetite.
-Similarly, salivary nuclei are signaled to decrease saliva secretion.

-Hypoglossal and thalamic connections aid in oral-related movements.

-Hypothalamus connections hormonally regulate hunger and the digestive system.

-Substantia innominata connects the thalamus, temporal lobe, and insula.

-Edinger-Westphal nucleus reacts to taste stimuli by dilating and constricting the pupils.

-Spinal ganglion are involved in movement.

-The insula cortex aids in swallowing and gastric motility.

-## The Gustatory Nucleus

-The gustatory nucleus is the rostral part of the solitary nucleus located in the medulla.
-The gustatory nucleus is associated with the sense of taste and has two sections, the rostral and lateral regions.
-A close association between the gustatory nucleus and visceral information exists for this function in the gustatory system, assisting in homeostasis - via the identification of food that might be possibly poisonous or harmful for the body.
-There are many gustatory nuclei in the brain stem.
-Each of these nuclei corresponds to three cranial nerves, the facial nerve (VII), the glossopharyngeal nerve (IX), and the vagus nerve (X)  and GABA is the primary inhibitory neurotransmitter involved in its functionality.
-All visceral afferents in the vagus and glossopharyngeal nerves first arrive in the nucleus of the solitary tract and information from the gustatory system can then be relayed to the thalamus and cortex.

-The central axons on primary sensory neurons in the taste system in the cranial nerve ganglia connect to lateral and rostral regions of the nucleus of the solitary tract which is located in the medulla and is also known as the gustatory nucleus.
-The most pronounced gustatory nucleus is the rostral cap of the nucleus solitarius which is located at the ponto-medullary junction.
-Afferent taste fibers from the facial and from the facial and glossopharyngeal nerves are sent to the nucleus solitarius.
-The gustatory system then sends information to the thalamus which ultimately sends information to the cerebral cortex.

-Each nucleus from the gustatory system can contain networks of interconnected neurons that can help regulate the firing rates of one another.
-Fishes (specifically channel catfish), have been used to study the structure, mechanism for activation and its integrated with the solitary nucleus.
-The secondary gustatory nucleus contains three subnucleic structures: a medial, central and dorsal subnucleus (with the central and dorsal positioned in the rostral area of the secondary gustatory nucleus).

-Furthermore, the gustatory nucleus is connected via the pons to the thalamocortical system consisting of the hypothalamus and the amygdala.
-These connections can stimulate appetite, satisfaction, and other homeostatic responses that have to do with eating.
-Distributed throughout the dorsal epithelium of the tongue, soft palate, pharynx, and upper part of the esophagus are taste buds that contain taste cells, which are peripheral receptors involved in gustatory system and react to chemical stimuli.
-Different sections of the tongue are innervated with the three cranial nerves.
-The facial nerve (VII) innervates the anterior two-thirds of the tongue, the glossopharyngeal nerve (IX) innervates the posterior one-third and the vagus nerve (X) innervates the epiglottis.

-The study of the nucleus usually involves model organisms like fish, hamsters, and mice.
-Studies with humans involve MRIs and PET scan.
-A study done on monkeys found that when a given food is consumed to the point that a monkey is full and satisfied, specific orbitofrontal neurons in the monkey direct their firing towards that stimulus which indicates that these neurons are used in motivating one to eat as well as not to eat.
-In addition, the gustatory system has been greatly studied in some cyprinoid and cobitoid fish species because of their enormously hypertrophied peripheral gustatory nerves.
-The major difference between the gustatory neural structure of the fish and the rat is that the secondary gustatory nucleus of the fish projects to the interior lobe's lateral lobule of the diencephalon, while in the rat, the secondary gustatory nucleus projects to a specific thalamic area in the ventrobasal complex and to the ventral forebrain and rostroventral diencephalon.

 ## The Gustatory Cortex

 The primary gustatory cortex is a brain structure responsible for the perception of taste.
 It consists of two substructures: the anterior insula on the insular lobe and the frontal operculum on the inferior frontal gyrus of the frontal lobe.
 Because of its composition the primary gustatory cortex is sometimes referred to in literature as the AI/FO(Anterior Insula/Frontal Operculum).
 By using extracellular unit recording techniques, scientists have elucidated that neurons in the AI/FO respond to sweetness, saltiness, bitterness, and sourness, and they code the intensity of the taste stimulus.

 Like the olfactory system, the taste system is defined by its specialized peripheral receptors and central pathways that relay and process taste information.
 Peripheral taste receptors are found on the upper surface of the tongue, soft palate, pharynx, and the upper part of the esophagus.
 Taste cells synapse with primary sensory axons that run in the chorda tympani and greater superficial petrosal branches of the facial nerve (cranial nerve VII), the lingual branch of the glossopharyngeal nerve (cranial nerve IX), and the superior laryngeal branch of the vagus nerve (Cranial nerve X) to innervate the taste buds in the tongue, palate, epiglottis, and esophagus respectively.
 The central axons of these primary sensory neurons in the respective cranial nerve ganglia project to rostral and lateral regions of the nucleus of the solitary tract in the medulla, which is also known as the gustatory nucleus of the solitary tract complex.
 Axons from the rostral (gustatory) part of the solitary nucleus project to the ventral posterior complex of the thalamus, where they terminate in the medial half of the ventral posterior medial nucleus.
 This nucleus projects in turn to several regions of the neocortex which includes the gustatory cortex (the frontal operculum and the insula), which becomes activated when the subject is consuming and experiencing taste.

-There have been many studies done to observe the functionality of the primary gustatory cortex and associated structures with various chemical and electrical stimulations as well as observations of patients with lesions and GC epileptic focus.
-It has been reported that electrical stimulation of the lingual nerve, chorda tympani, and a lingual branch of the glossopharyngeal nerve elicit evoked field potential in the frontal operculum.
-Electrical stimulation of the insula in the human elicit gustatory sensations.
-Gustatory information is conveyed to the orbitofrontal cortex, the secondary gustatory cortex from the AI/FO.
-Studies have shown that 8% of neurons in the orbitofrontal cortex respond to taste stimuli, and a part of these neurons are finely tuned to particular taste stimuli.
-It has also been shown in monkeys that the responses of orbitofrontal neurons to taste decreased when the monkey eats to satiety.
-Furthermore neurons in the orbitofrontal cortex respond to the visual, and/or olfactory stimuli in addition to the gustatory stimulus.
-These results suggest that gustatory neurons in the orbitofrontal cortex may play an important role in food identification and selection.
-A patient study reported that damage in the rostral part of the insula caused gustatory disturbance, as well as taste recognition and intensity deficits in patients with insular cortex lesions.
-It has also been reported that a patient who had an epileptic focus in the frontal operculum and epileptic activity in the focus produced a disagreeable taste.
-Activation in the insula also takes place when exposed to gustatory imagery.
-Studies compared the activated regions in subjects shown food pictures to those shown location pictures and found that food pictures activated the right insula/operculum and the left orbitofrontal cortex.